10 Ways How Complex PTSD Can Affect Intimate Relationships

 Those experiencing CPTSD might have trouble bonding with other people.
 They may not want to put in the effort it takes to start a new friendship with someone, especially if they think that the person will let them down.

-This could cause them to be unable to work hard in a relationship since they don’t like to be around many people in many cases.
+This could cause them to be unable to work hard in a relationship since, in many cases, they don’t like to be around many people.

 There may also be PTSD trust issues within a relationship.
 Those with this condition often don’t trust others.
 Even if they love you and you have been together for a long time, it may be hard to trust you.
 This is not because they don’t want to, but because they don’t feel like they can.